The Addams Family: Musical and animated adaptations (2007–2021)

-A Tim Burton stop-motion film was announced in 2010 but never developed.
-Instead, a Metro-Goldwyn-Mayer animated film was announced in 2013.
+The rights to the franchise were purchased by Illumination Entertainment in 2010, and the studio shortly announced a Tim Burton stop-motion led film.
+However, Burton withdrew from the project in 2013 over a decision to use computer animation rather than stop motion as he had intended.
+Metro-Goldwyn-Mayer acquired the remaining rights and announced a computer animated film the same year, and entered into production in the late 2010s.
 Unlike the Burton version, this would use 3D computer animation.
-The film was eventually released in 2019, to a moderate box-office reception.
-A sequel, released in 2021 amid the COVID-19 pandemic, was far less successful.
-The first film received mixed audience reception, while the second film received negative audience reception with the two films scoring 45% and 28% on review aggregation website Rotten Tomatoes, respectively.
+The film was eventually released in 2019, to a moderate box-office sales and mixed reception.
+A sequel, released in 2021 amid the COVID-19 pandemic, was far less successful and poorly received critically.